wavey0x/wavey0x.github.io/_posts/2023-12-28-convex-just-got-cheaper.md

 </p>

 As you can see, the average cost of a deposit had been growing steadily for more than a year from late 2022, increasing by 123% to nearly 1.25M gas per transaction by December this year.

+*Spoiler alert*: I was able to permissionlessly fix the issue myself, dropping gas consumption for Convex deposits and withdrawals down to their original levels.

 This post will provide a technical overview of what caused this ramping of gas costs, why it affected Convex more than others, and what the fix was.
 We'll finish with some suggestions for how Curve might mitigate this in the future.